PB515/Email-Spam-Detection/README.md

-Here's your **updated README** file, customized for the latest spam detection script that **counts spam & non-spam emails and saves data to a CSV file**.

----

 # **📧 Email Spam Detection**

 > A Python-based spam detection system that identifies spam emails by analyzing predefined keyword patterns, hyperlinks, and excessive capitalization.
 The system integrates with Gmail to scan unread emails and move detected spam to the **Spam** folder.